This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 The procedure is simple and full instructions are provided in the kit which is available.
 A swab is inserted into the mouth where the bit normally goes, then placed into a collection tube which is then posted to the laboratory for analysis.
 The result is returned to us and your vet will contact you with the result and advice for treatment if required.

-The test is best carried out a minimum of four months after the last saliva test or tapeworm treatment and so we would recommend testing twice yearly in March & September.
+The test is best carried out a minimum of four months after the last saliva test or tapeworm treatment and so we would recommend testing twice yearly in Spring and Autumn.
 We recommend testing rather than blanket treatment for tapeworms to reduce the development of resistance to the medicines used to treat them.
-Please contact the practice if you would like to purchase a kit.
+Please contact the practice if you would like to purchase a kit or speak to your vet when they are visiting.